-Clients often experience pruritus after treatment.
+Patients often experience pruritus after treatment.
 This is rarely a sign of treatment failure and is not an indication for retreatment.
-Demonstrable living mites after 7 days indicate that retreatment is necessary.

 Worsening of asthma has been reported.

 2. Cool baths with mild soap, nonprescription hydrocortisone cream topically or diphenhydramine (e.g., Benadryl) orally for itching, which may persist for several weeks.